cmseguin/rollup-plugin-react-scoped-css/README.md

 ```
 And just like that the styles will be scoped to the component.

+## Limitations
+Due to the way this plugin is working, it will apply the scope to the file and not the component individually...
+This may differ from other frameworks since they don't really let you define multiple components in the same file.
+This then means that if you have 2 components in the same file, the styles might conflict.

 ## Technicality
 since this plugin uses the engine of vue to scope the css to the components, the following sections come straight from the [vue documentation](https://vue-loader.vuejs.org/guide/scoped-css.html#deep-selectors).